m1212e/oidc-push/README.md

 - oidc-push hosts an SMTP server and a webserver
 - On the web interface, a user can login via OIDC
 - They can generate a secure random string which will be used as a ntfy topic.
-Additionally, there is some guidance on how ntfy can be installed and used so people unfamiliar with ntfy can use this themselves.
+Additionally, there is some guidance on how ntfy can be installed and used so people unfamiliar with ntfy can use this themselves
-- When the SMTP server receives an E-Mail, the recipient E-Mail is matched against registered users.
+- When the SMTP server receives an E-Mail, the recipient E-Mail is matched against registered users
-- When a match is found and the user has registered a ntfy topic, the email will be forwarded to that ntfy topic, which in turn allows any device of the user to get that message as a push notification.
+- When a match is found and the user has registered a ntfy topic, the email will be forwarded to that ntfy topic, which in turn allows any device of the user to get that message as a push notification
-  > By ensuring any service that sends out E-Mail notifications and oidc-push use the same OIDC provider, you can automatically map E-Mails to push notifications.
+  > By ensuring any service that sends out E-Mail notifications and oidc-push use the same OIDC provider, you can automatically map E-Mails to push notifications

 What a logged in user sees:
 ![Screenshot of the web app](./screenshots/1.png?raw=true 'Screenshot of the web app')